Cyrus the Great

 Cyrus defeated the Babylonians and released the Jews from captivity, encouraging them to rebuild the Temple.
 Today’s reading records that the amazing treasure, which Nebuchadnezzar of Babylon had stolen from the original Temple of David and Solomon, was returned to the Jewish people.
 Several years later, after the death of Cyrus, the new ruler, Darius (of Daniel’s den of Lions fame) had to search for the memorandum Cyrus had written ordering the new Temple to be built (Ezra 6:1).
 It might be useful for us to read Daniel 6:25-28.
 Darius also had a high view of the God of Israel.
 Queen Esther and the potential persecution of the Jews is in the mix here also.
 Hopefully in the next two weeks, as we proceed through Ezra and Nehemiah, we’ll get the history sorted out adequately.

 Cyrus the Great is named in an amazing prophecy.
-Approximately 150 years before Cyrus came to the throne, in the writings of Isaiah the actions of a ruler named Cyrus in the restoration of the Temple and Jerusalem is predicted (read Isaiah 44:24-28).
+In the writings of Isaiah it is predicted, approximately 150 years before Cyrus came to the throne, the actions of a ruler named Cyrus in the restoration of the Temple and Jerusalem (read Isaiah 44:24-28).
 God, who created the cosmos, could surely have let His prophet Isaiah know in advance what His plans were.
 Those who choose to not believe will surely say that this was added to the book of Isaiah after the event.

 The historical record of these events outside of the Bible is impressive.
 The Encyclopedia Britannica says, “In 538 B.C. these events happened as recorded in the Bible.”
-Add to that the Cyrus Cylinder (a most unusual archeological artifact – I’ve seen a replica) which tells the story exactly as the Bible records it, and of course Josephus, the Jewish historian also records the story.
+Add to that the Cyrus Cylinder (see photo below…a most unusual archeological artifact – I’ve seen a replica), which tells the story exactly as the Bible records it, and of course Josephus, the Jewish historian, also records the story.

 This first commentary on Ezra is way over 100 words.
 An economy of words hopefully will follow in the next few days.